-We invite members of the Scotland Malawi Partnership (SMP), and the Malawi Scotland Partnership (MaSP) in Malawi, to attend a major high-level national conference in Lilongwe on Friday 28th and Saturday 29th September 2018.
-‘Malawi and Scotland: Together for Sustainable Development’ will celebrate the friendship between our two nations and discuss the next chapter in the bilateral relationship.
+Over 300 people attended a major high-level national conference to celebrate the friendship between our two nations and discuss the next chapter in the bilateral relationship.

-This conference, ‘Malawi and Scotland: Together for Sustainable Development’, will bring together, and listen to, a range of key stakeholders across civil society, government and parliament to explore how best to implement the Global Goals Partnership Agreement.
+The conference, ‘Malawi and Scotland: Together for Sustainable Development’, was set up to bring together, and listen to, a range of key stakeholders across civil society, government and parliament and explore how best to implement the Global Goals Partnership Agreement.

 - UNITE: Convene Malawian and Scottish representatives and key stakeholders from across government, parliament and civil society to advance understanding of, and commitment to, the nation-to-nation and people-to-people friendship amongst these representatives and stakeholders and the general public in both countries.